hcho1111/Parking-Data-Violations/README.md

 # Overview

-This project is concerned with classifying paking violations according to vehicle, geolocation, and temporal features.
+This project is concerned with classifying parking violations according to vehicle, geolocation, and temporal features.
 I utilize a series of machine learning models in order to perform multiclass predictions.
 Contained in this repository are data, source code, results, figures, and a full written report on classification efforts.

 ## Technical Details